RunboxScripts/RunboxKeyboardShortcuts/README.md

    * Chrome with Tampermonkey: <https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo>
    * Opera (not tested)

 2. You need Runbox Webmail 6 Enhanced Mode.

    * Scroll to the bottom left in Webmail and click this button: [Screenshot #1](https://i.imgur.com/sEMw88a.png)
    * When Enhanced mode is enabled you'll see this button: [Screenshot #2](https://i.imgur.com/SkplIh7.png)

 3. You need the "New" Search bar: [Screenshot #3](https://i.imgur.com/Qzezhze.png)

-## Bugs, Questions, Improvement Requests
+## Support

-[Open an issue](https://github.com/RunboxScripts/RunboxKeyboardShortcuts/issues) or email us: RunboxScripts@runbox.com
+[Open an issue](https://github.com/RunboxScripts/RunboxKeyboardShortcuts/issues) or email us: runboxscripts@runbox.com

 Feel free to: